-Rationale: This course aims to provide the basic concepts of computer hardware, essential
+Rationale: This course aims to provide the basic concepts of computer hardware, essential software's so that the learners can be able cope with the world of digitalization.

 - To get an idea about the major components of a computer's hardware. - To provide the knowledge of different types of the operating system. - To accumulate basic ideas about computer networking - To acquaint students with the basic tools of Microsoft Office.